 Creighton University is committed to providing a safe and nondiscriminatory educational and employment environment.
-The University admits qualified students and hires qualified employees without regard to race, color, religion, sex, marital status, national origin, age, disability, citizenship, sexual orientation, veteran status, or other status protected by law.
-Its educational and employment policies, scholarship and loan programs, and other programs and activities, are administered without unlawful discrimination.
+The University admits qualified students, hires qualified employees and accepts patients for treatment without regard to race, color, religion, sex, marital status, national origin, age, disability, citizenship, sexual orientation, gender identity, gender expression, veteran status, or other status protected by law.
+Its education and employment policies, scholarship and loan programs, and other programs and activities, are administered without unlawful discrimination.